 - Besides the instant offense, an individual’s criminal history also influences the custody and security level.
-Any type of criminal history influences the score, but administrators pay close attention to a history of violence, including charges of domestic abuse, or charges of a sexual nature.
+Any type of criminal history affects the score, but administrators pay close attention to a history of violence, including charges of domestic abuse or charges of a sexual nature.

 History of Violence

-- Any allegations of violence in a defendant’s history will have an influence on the custody and classification score.
+- Any allegations of violence in a defendant’s history will influence the custody and classification score.